nylen/node-wp-hooks/README.md

 **WordPress-style hooks** (_actions_ and _filters_) for Node.js.

+Recent (5.x) versions of WordPress also include a JavaScript actions and filters library.  **It is not exactly the same as this library** - this library shares history with the WordPress version, but it is simpler and is mainly intended for usage in Node.js server programs.

 When combined with a mechanism for plugin registration and loading (outside the scope of this library), this is a simple, effective pattern that allows modifying values or executing other code at key parts in your app.